-Web services have become an important element of development for web developers.
+Web services have become an essential element of development for web developers.
 These types of applications are standard ways of interconnecting and operating contrasting web applications.
-They help other applications to run smoothly just by plugging its utilities on to your web applications.
-In this chapter, you will learn about different types of web services and their usage.
+It helps other web applications and apps to run smoothly just by plugging its utilities on to your web applications.
+In this chapter, you will learn about the different types of web services and their usage.

 What are Web Services?